Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly used to evaluate outputs, yet their judgments may be influenced.
-This study examines bias in self- and cross-model evaluations by ChatGPT, Gemini, and Claude under four conditions: no labels, true labels, and two false-label scenarios.
-Blog posts authored by each model were evaluated by all three using both overall preference voting and quality ratings for Coherence, Informativeness, and Conciseness, with all scores expressed as percentages for direct comparison.
-Results reveal striking asymmetries: the “Claude” label consistently boosts scores, while the “Gemini” label consistently depresses them, regardless of actual content.
-False labels frequently reversed rankings, producing shifts of up to 50 percentage points in preference votes and up to 12 percentage points in converted quality ratings.
-Gemini’s self-scores collapsed under true labels, while Claude’s self-preference intensified.
-These findings show that perceived model identity can heavily distort high-level judgments and subtly influence detailed quality ratings, underscoring the need for blind or multimodel evaluation protocols to ensure fairness in LLM benchmarking.
+Large language models (LLMs) are increasingly deployed as evaluators of text quality, yet the validity of their judgments remains underexplored.
+This study investigates systematic bias in self- and cross-model evaluations across three prominent LLMs: ChatGPT, Gemini, and Claude.
+We designed a controlled experiment in which blog posts authored by each model were evaluated by all three models under four labeling conditions: no attribution, true attribution, and two false-attribution scenarios.
+Evaluations employed both holistic preference voting and granular quality ratings across three dimensions Coherence, Informativeness, and Conciseness with all scores normalized to percentages for direct comparison.
+Our findings reveal pronounced asymmetries in model judgments: the "Claude" label consistently elevated scores regardless of actual authorship, while the "Gemini" label systematically depressed them.
+False attribution frequently reversed preference rankings, producing shifts of up to 50 percentage points in voting outcomes and up to 12 percentage points in quality ratings.
+Notably, Gemini exhibited severe self-deprecation under true labels, while Claude demonstrated intensified self-preference.
+These results demonstrate that perceived model identity can substantially distort both high-level judgments and fine-grained quality assessments, independent of content quality.
+Our findings challenge the reliability of LLM-as-judge paradigms and underscore the critical need for blind evaluation protocols and diverse multi-model validation frameworks to ensure fairness and validity in automated text evaluation and LLM benchmarking.